Nubs4You/Hacks/README.md

 # Hacks
-used for things and games
+They are used for things and games.
-taken from others and from own please have fun and use updated min once per month, usually once per week thanks
+Some are taken from others and some from my own.
+Please have fun and use them.
+They are updated min once per month, usually once per week.